-Hustle culture is alive and well in 2020, even during a pandemic.
+Hustle culture is still alive and well in 2021, even during a pandemic.

 With the staggering affects of unemployment and loss of income on mental health, the idea of staying productive is #trending and the popularity of self-care products continues to rise.

 Hustle culture champions the notion that we always need to be working harder, smarter and faster to achieve success.
 Every minute that isn’t spent working towards a goal is a minute wasted.

 These days, everyone is an entrepreneur, aspiring entrepreneur or side-hustler.
 Millennials are all about owning their narrative, carving their own path, and rejecting the rigidity of traditional nine to five jobs that reigned in previous generations.

 A “you can achieve anything you set out to do” attitude has been ingrained in us from day one.
 As a result, hustle culture is a value system born from a generation that’s trying to reach their own (high) expectations.

 Millennial worth is measured against what we can deliver and not who we are, setting the stage for a very stressful environment only made worse by current circumstances.

 The Comparative Effects Of Social Media On Hustle Culture